TUD-INF-IAI-MCI/agsbs_matuc_extension/README.md

 Supported languages of GUI are German and English.
 Shown warnings and notifications are created by MAGSBS.
 Other languages can be used in MAGSBS.
 For more information read [MAGSBS Localization](https://github.com/TUD-INF-IAI-MCI/AGSBS-infrastructure#localization)

 ## Creation of this Project
 This Extension for Visual Studio Code was created by Lucas Vogel (lucas.vogel2 &#91;at&#93; tu-dresden.de) and is a recreation of the already existing [AGSBS Atom Plugin](https://github.com/TUD-INF-IAI-MCI/agsbs_atom_package).

+## Future Development and bug fixing

+Further feature and bug fixes are done by Jens Voegler (Maintainer of the repo).
+You also can contribute just fork this repo.